impostorprogrammer/impostorprogrammer.github.io/README.md

 ![Image of Impostor Syndrome Feeling](./impostor.png)

+Recursion, how to twist your brain inside out... [a brain exercise to 'get' recursive thinking](./articles/recursion_en.html)

-Check back here for further ramblings about being an impostor programmer!
+Check back here for further ramblings from the Impostor programmer!